danindiana/Adafruit_Metro_FHSS_GPT/README.txt

     Suggested file name: `UserInterface.ino`

 Please note that in a real-world implementation, these modules would likely not be stand-alone programs but rather parts of a larger, integrated codebase.
 Furthermore, this kind of communication system should be developed with a thorough understanding of the legal and regulatory requirements for radio frequency communications in the relevant jurisdictions, as well as best practices for security.

+Further work to be done: Generate a detailed proposal for an ESP32 firmware that interfaces with our SAMD51 chipset and satisfies our Frequency-hopping spread spectrum (FHSS) TRANSEC key system requirements.